 General Education Development (GED) credential: A comprehensive test used primarily to appraise the educational development of students who have not completed their formal high school education and who may earn a high school equivalency certificate through achieving satisfactory scores.
 The test is developed and distributed by the GED Testing Service of the American Council on Education.
-In North Carolina, the NC Community College System administers it.
+In North Carolina, it is administered by the NC Community College System.